JackSnowdon/spellbook/README.md

 ### Existing Features

 Spellfinder
-* Allow users to search for spells filtering and ordering using key queries
-* Allow users to add, edit and delete spells.
+* Allow users to add, edit and delete spells, be them homebrew or offical spells
+* When editing spells, spellfinder goes into mongodb and displays their current values

+Key Searches
+* As this is a currently a smaller app I decided to go for key search terms to display in order rather than text indexing
+* Basic search functions up and running, see next section for future details

+Register/Login
+* Users can register and login - Once logged in their username is displayed
+* Only logged in users can delete spells
+* Login error messages redirected to approite paths

 Navbar
 * Easy to use navbar on both full screen and collapseable on smaller screens
+* Displays if user is logged in
+* Logout function only displays if user is logged in

 ### Features left to implement

+### Extra User Features

 Using Spells
 * Allow players to interact with a rng generator to use the spells while playing

-Spell slots
+Spell Slots
 * Players have a certain amount of spell slots, which act as MP (Magic points)
 * A new feature would be to include this within Spellfinder General

 Spell List
-* Allow players to view, add, edit and delete spells from their own player spell lists
+* Allow users players to view, add, edit and delete spells from their own player spell lists

-Register/Login
-* Log in to view personalised character spell lists
-* While logged into characters can add their own homebrew spells
+Password
+* User logins will require passwords in the future

+### Extra app features

+In Depth Searching
+* Drill down deeper into search terms and sorting/limiting the results back

+Extra Spell infomation
+* Description of spells to be added and displayed in a larger clickable card format
+* Small Truncation on description existing spell cards to invite the user to click ahead

 ## Testing

 - HTML5/CSS3